lamba92/bayesian-net-project/README.md

 `Variable Elimination` (VE) is a simple and general exact inference algorithm.
 It consists on identifying groups of repeated calculations, which are called **factors**, store them and then use the stored value instead of computing them again.

-Those factors cam be compacted using point-wise multiplication following a custom order; this very order allows to increase the efficiency of the algorithm.
+Those factors can be compacted using point-wise multiplication following a custom order; this very order allows to increase the efficiency of the algorithm.

 **VE** has an exponential time complexity, but can be efficient in practice for low tree-width graphs, if the proper elimination order is found (which is a NP-hard problem).